-They come in various colors, are made of different materials, and are so much fun to wear; celebrate National Flip Flop Day — held on the third Friday of June, by showing off your favorite pair of flip flops.
+They come in various colors, are made of different materials, and are so much fun to wear; celebrate National Flip Flop Day — held on the Wednesday after Memorial Day, by showing off your favorite pair of flip flops.
 Wear them to the beach, on a grocery run, or even to semi-formal dining in a jiffy!
 After all, what is easier to wear than flip-flops?

 History of National Flip Flop Day